 The District is experiencing an affordable housing crisis, with rents rising faster than in other parts of the United States and average monthly rent reaching more than $2,000.
 However, nearly 17 percent of District residents live below the poverty line, and over 22 percent of the city’s households spend more than half of their income on rent.
 More than 10,500 low-income District households depend on the federally-funded Housing Choice Voucher Program, commonly called “Section 8” vouchers, to afford homes.
 The voucher program allows low-income families to rent housing on the private market at market rates and is intended to give these families more choices than traditional public housing.

 The District’s Human Rights Act (DCHRA), which broadly outlaws discrimination based on traits including race, religion, national origin, sexual orientation, gender identity or expression, and disability, specifically outlaws housing discrimination based on source of income.
 Landlords cannot refuse to rent to prospective tenants simply because they rely on vouchers.
-However, despite this protection, a recent study showed that 15 percent of District landlords still refused to accept vouchers.
+However, despite this protection, a recent study showed that 15 percent of District-area landlords still refused to accept vouchers.

 The District’s Consumer Protection Procedures Act (CPPA) prohibits a wide variety of deceptive and unlawful businesses practices and protects consumers, including tenants.
 Under the CPPA, it is considered an unlawful trade practice to violate other laws.
 The District alleges that by illegally refusing to show or rent property to prospective tenants who intended to use housing vouchers, Evolve violated the CPPA.
 According to OAG’s complaint, Evolve: